-- iob functions Job functions functions are the that the user can specify for а disco.worker.classic.worker.
-For example, disco.worker.classic.func.map(), disco.worker.classic.func.reduce(), disco.worker.classic.func.combiner(), and disco.worker.classic.func.partition() are job functions. - job dict The first field in a job pack, which contains parameters needed by the master for job execution.
+job functions Job functions are the functions that the user can specify for a disco.worker.classic.worker.
+For example, disco.worker.classic.func.map(), disco.worker.classic.func.reduce(), disco.worker.classic.func.combiner(), and disco.worker.classic.func.partition() are job functions.

+job dict The first field in a job pack, which contains parameters needed by the master for job execution.